Difference between revisions of "Credit Squeeze/Crunch in Zimbabwe" - Pindula

 Public Sector Budget

-The public-sector budget, its structure and financing is partly to blame for the liquidity and cash crisis.
+The public-sector budget, its structure and financing, is partly to blame for the liquidity and credit crisis.
 The country experienced poor revenue generation against unrelenting expenditure demands, poor export performance and the central bank’s quasi-fiscal operations characterized by deficit monetization.
-For instance, government had, as at September 2018 borrowed $9.6 billion from the domestic banking system through Treasury bills, thus sucking out a substantial amount of liquidity that could have been available for private sector development.
+For instance, government had, as at September 2018 borrowed $9.6 billion from the domestic banking system through Treasury Bills, thus sucking out a substantial amount of liquidity that could have been available for private sector development.

 The Financial Sector